-The responsibility of the financial auditor is to form an independent opinion on the preparation of the relevant elements of the Solvency and Financial Condition Report ("S.02.01.02 - Balance sheet", "S.23.01.01 - Own funds", "S.25.02.21 - Solvency Capital Requirement - for the companies that use the standard formula and partial internal model", "S.28 .01.01- Minimum capital requirement -Only Life insurance or reinsurance activity or only for general insurance or reinsurance activity"), in accordance with the financial reporting requirements of the Law no. 237/2015 on the authorization and supervision of insurance and The financial auditor of the Company is KPMG Audit S.R.L.
+The financial auditor's responsibility is to form an opinion independent opinion on the preparation of the relevant elements of the Report on Solvency and Financial Condition ("S.02.01.02 - Balance Sheet", "S.23.01.01 - Own Funds", "S.25.02.21 - Capital Requirement solvency capital - for companies using the standard formula and partial internal model", "S.28.01.01- Minimum capital requirement - Only life insurance or reinsurance activity or only for general insurance or reinsurance activity"), in accordance with financial reporting requirements of Law No 237/2015 on authorisation and supervision of insurance and reinsurance activity with subsequent amendments and additions and the Regulation of the Insurance and Financial Supervision Authority No 21/2016 on the reporting of insurance and/or reinsurance activity, as amended and supplemented subsequent amendments and supplements.
+The financial auditor is an audit firm with internationally reputed, authorised by the Authority for the Supervision of Statutory Audit Activities ("ASPAAS") approved by the ASF, appointed by the Supervisory Board on the recommendation of the Audit Committee of the Supervisory Board.